jeffmcmahan/TYPEOF/README.md

 typeof NaN // number
 ```

 This makes type checks of the usual kind categorically unmaintainable for codebases containing more than a dozen type-fussy functions.
+Attempts check types carefully and thoroughly without any tools can result in rather [grotesque code](https://www.joyent.com/node-js/production/design/errors#an-example).
 TYPEOF reduces type checking of function parameters to rote declaration:

 ```js
 function (name, weight, children) {